 The approach is far from being traditional.
 In fact Teshigahara elevated the ikebana floral art from a technical piece to the level of a sculptural artform.
 His innovative style even led to Time Magazine naming him “Japan’s Picasso of the Flowers”.

 If you are interested to see how Sogetsu ikebana floral arrangements can enrich any space, please check out the Sogetsu Japan website.

-While I’m partial to floral designs that are uncomplicated, organic and inventive, I’m more than happy to explore design options that fulfil your floral vision and make an impact on your wedding day or at your event.
-Contact me by completing our contact form or book a call for a chat!
+While I’m partial to floral designs that are inspired by nature and ikebana, I’m more than happy to explore design options that fulfil your floral vision and make an impact on your wedding day or at your event.

-Or if you’re not sure whether you should hire a wedding florist or DIY own wedding flowers, this post might help you with your decision.
+Or if you’re not sure whether you should hire a wedding florist or DIY your wedding flowers, this post might help you with your decision.